shirriff/KiKit/README.md

 to do it manually.
 One of the common scenarios is the creation of panels.
 Most of the tutorials on the internet guide you to use the "append board" functionality of Pcbnew.
-However, this approach is labour-intensive, error-prone and whenever, you change the board, you have to do it again.
+However, this approach is labour-intensive, error-prone and whenever you change the board, you have to do it again.

-With KiKit you just call a CLI command if you have a simple layout (e.g., a grid) or write few Python instructions like "place board here", "add bridge here", "separate boards via mouse bites/v-cuts" and you are done.
+With KiKit you just call a CLI command if you have a simple layout (e.g., a grid) or write a few Python instructions like "place board here", "add bridge here", "separate boards via mouse bites/v-cuts" and you are done.
 The process is repeatable and actually much simpler than hand-drawing the panels.
 KiKit also allows you to easily export all the Gerbers in a single step.